Seasonal Attractions: Tips for A Successful Opening Day

 • Review accounting reports on a daily basis

-• Manage reseller orders and invoices to better manager B2B sales
+• Manage reseller orders and invoices to better manage B2B sales

-During a new onboarding, I often spend time reviewing reporting capabilities with various department heads, helping them understand how to extract valuable insights from the system.
+During onboarding, our team often spends time reviewing reporting capabilities with various department heads, helping them understand how to extract valuable insights from the system.
 The robust reporting capabilities in RocketRez provide operators with many informational advantages, making it extremely important to know which reports to run to get the data you need.

 Conclusion

-The universal challenges are known: seasonal staffing, rapid ramp-up, weather disruptions, and high-volume periods.
-I have met many excellent department managers who are extremely knowledgeable about operations and receptive to optimization suggestions.
+The universal challenges are well known: seasonal staffing, rapid ramp-up, weather disruptions, and high-volume periods.
+We've worked with many excellent department managers who are extremely knowledgeable about operations and receptive to optimization suggestions.

 By implementing these recommendations, seasonal attractions can significantly improve their operational efficiency, enhance customer experience, and reduce staff frustration.